Esmeray6/Esmeray6/README.md

 ## Hello there

 I am Assanali Mukhanov.
 I'm 21 years old, born and living in Kazakhstan.
-I go by the nicknames `Esmeray` and `Skydust` on most social media platforms, and you will mostly see me on [the Discord server](https://discord.gg/YYtpYBr) for [to the beat!](https://www.youtube.com/@tothebeat6838).
-I also occasionally browse stuff.
+I go by the nicknames `Esmeray` and `Skydust` on most social media platforms, and you will mostly see me on [the Discord server](https://discord.gg/YYtpYBr) for [to the beat!](https://www.youtube.com/@tothebeat6838) and [Antistasi Commuunity](https://discord.com/invite/TYDwCRKnKX).

 ## Hobbies
 My hobbies include anything related to the military and firearms, programming, psychology, and law enforcement.